RF Boost Long Range Antenna for Cellular & Wi-Fi (Grid Parabolic)

 - Bands: All Cellular 2G/ 3G/ 4G/ LTE/ 5G, WiFi, Wi-Max, AWS, GPS.

 Would you like to buy the cable that connects to this antenna's N-Female connector?
-Usually purchased with cable that has N-Male connectors to match up connecters with all 50 Ohm cellular amplifier systems (to replace its outside stock antenna), or bought with cable that has N-Male to SMA Male connectors to match up connecters directly with their cellular modem (to replace whip or right angle stock cellular antenna).
+Usually purchased with cable that has N-Male connectors to match up connecters with all 50 Ohm cellular amplifier systems (to replace its outside stock antenna), or bought with cable that has N-Male to SMA Male connectors for many cellular modems or signal amplifiers such as Cel-Fi Go.
+For many mobile hotspots such as NetGear NightHawk, PepWave, CradlePoint, MoFi, and others: To match up connecters directly with their cellular modem (to replace whip or right angle stock cellular antenna), you may also need TS9 connector in addition to cable that has N-Male to SMA Male connectors.

 - Questions & Answers